influxdata/clockface/PUBLISHING.md

 yarn run publishStorybook
 ```

-Then update the changelog with a header for the newest version:
+Then update the [Changelog](https://github.com/influxdata/clockface/blob/master/CHANGELOG.md) with a header for the newest version:

 ```
 # Changelog